I have installed my new SSD into my Mac for the first time and a flashing question mark appears on screen

 If you have purchased a new SSD and installed it into the main drive bay of your system, the first thing you need to do is to initialize it for first use.
 If you attempt to boot from an SSD without an operating system installed, a flashing question mark appears to indicate that there is no bootable device.
 To initialize your SSD for first use, please follow the steps found here.
 Once your SSD is initialized and picked up as usable drive in Disk Utility, you are ready to reinstall OS X. This can be done by using the Apple Recovery Mode (Command + R) or using the Recovery CDs that came with your Mac.
 You can also restore from a backup, described here.

-My SSD was working fine but now a question mark appears on screen every time I power on and it doesn't boot
+My SSD was working fine or cloned/restored from a working drive but now a question mark appears on screen every time I power on and it doesn't boot

 If your system was working but you are now suddenly seeing a flashing question mark, you can try the following to restore things back to normal.